 Biggest drawbacks: You can only use your rewards with Marriott hotels.
 So if you don’t frequent the brand, you’ll be better served by a different hotel credit card or a general-purpose travel rewards card, which offers greater flexibility in how you redeem your rewards.

 Alternatives: If you’re not loyal to one hotel chain, the Chase Sapphire Preferred should give you more redemption options.
-It earns bonus points on travel, dining, and select online grocery purchases – points that can be redeemed in a variety of ways, including for travel, or transferred to one of Chase’s airline or hotel partners.
-And when you redeem for travel through the Chase Ultimate Rewards portal, your points have 25% more value.
+It earns bonus points on travel, dining and select online grocery purchases – points that can be redeemed in a variety of ways, including for travel, or transferred to one of Chase’s airline or hotel partners.
+And when you redeem for travel through the Chase Travel℠ portal, your points have 25% more value.

 Bottom line: Travelers who stay at Marriott frequently enough to offset the $95 annual fee will appreciate this card.
 But depending on your spending habits and the hotel features that matter most to you, you may get greater value with another Marriott card.

-When it comes to exchanging your miles or points for trips, your redemption options will vary by card.
-Most travel credit cards stipulate that you redeem points or miles for travel purchases.
-(Some let you redeem for gift cards or cash back.)
+Your redemption options will vary by card.
+Most require that you redeem points or miles for travel purchases.
+(Some let you redeem for gift cards or cash back, but it might be at a lower value.)
 You can typically redeem points or miles by booking future trips through a designated portal, like Amextravel.com or Chase Ultimate Rewards, or transferring rewards to an issuer’s travel partners to book flights or hotel stays.
+Some allow you to redeem for a statement credit on travel purchases made within a certain time frame.

 Types of travel cards